Jesse Plemons

 Jesse Plemons in 'Friday Night Lights'

 By the second season, his character made it onto the team, and the actor asked the director to let him perform all the stunts himself.
-This resulted in Plemons sustaining a serious chin injury from a hit by his co-star, Taylor Kitsch, requiring 11 stitches.
+This led to Plemons suffering a serious chin injury after getting hit by his co-star Taylor Kitsch, which required 11 stitches.

 Jesse Plemons in 'Observe and Report'